askbuddie/YTBackup/readme.md

 Python script to make JSON directory tree and downloading Youtube videos inside that folder automatically.

 ## :information_source: What Does it Do?
-YTBackup is a efficient backup technique for your youtube video folders. let say you have tons of youtube videos which you downloaded from any sources like ``ssyoutube``, ``9xyoutube`` etc etc. and you want to make a backup for it. so YTBackup will automatically create a JSON (Javascript Object Notation) file containing all the videos you have in the folder with their titles, and resolution like this ``{["videos\\myvideotitle.mp4", 720]}``.
+YTBackup is an efficient backup technique for your youtube video folders. let say you have tons of youtube videos which you downloaded from any online YouTube video downloaders like ``ssyoutube``, ``9xyoutube`` etc etc. and you want to make a backup for it. so YTBackup will automatically create a JSON (Javascript Object Notation) file containing all the videos you have in the folder with their respective titles, and resolution like this ``{["videos\\myvideotitle.mp4", 720]}``.

 YTBackup Restores all the videos as the same folder structure previously have which is a great thing about it.